knative/docs/blog/docs/articles/llm-agents-overview.md

 All that is needed for an LLM to call a tool is some way for the LLM to communicate which tool it wants to call, as well as what arguments (if any) it wants to provide to the tool.
-As the LLM output is just a sequence of tokens there needs to be some kind of external system that can parse this information from the output, so the LLM needs to output structured or semi structured data in a consistent way to call a tool.
+As the LLM output is just a sequence of tokens there needs to be some kind of external system that can parse this information from the output, so the LLM needs to output structured or semi-structured data in a consistent way to call a tool.
 There are multiple different APIs on how to do this, and it currently somewhat depends on the exact model you are using (as they have been trained to handle this in different ways).
 For the purposes of this blog, we are going to be specifically looking at the [OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat/create) for doing this, however the concepts